 Explaining their opposition to the summit, the group’s website says: “The G7 is a meeting of the world’s most powerful political leaders.
 These leaders govern the richest countries in the world and the G7 exists to keep it that way.
 Global capitalism is the default setting.
 The system that creates vast inequalities, both in the UK and around the world, is presented as the only option.”

 It adds: “Boris Johnson has chosen to host the G7 in a luxury resort in Cornwall with its own private beach.
 But Johnson is bringing the G7 to one of the poorest places in Europe.
 Behind the beauty is severe poverty.

 “World leaders will not see the real Cornwall.
 Holed up in their fancy hotels that locals couldn’t afford to spend a night in, they won’t see the rundown estates, the child poverty, the fuel poverty and the misery their unjust system creates.
 But it’s there.”

-Protestors demonstrated in front of the Carbis Bay Estate in April against the construction of three buildings for nine meeting rooms for the summit.
+Protestors demonstrated in front of the Carbis Bay Hotel in April against the construction of three buildings for nine meeting rooms for the summit.

 Campaigners were angered that construction had begun before a planning application was submitted, with environmentalists claiming that the work was damaging nearby woodland.

 A planning application has since been made but is still awaiting a decision.
 Cornwall Council has urged the hotel to stop construction while the application is being considered.